BrianGilbert/vagrant-debian-wheezy-64/README.md

 This script will:

  1. download the `Debian 7.4 "Wheezy"` server, 64bit iso
- 2. ... do some magic to turn it into a vagrant box file
+  2. ... do some magic to turn it into a vagrant box file preconfigured for use with [SynoCommunity's spksrc](https://github.com/SynoCommunity/spksrc)
- 3. output `debian-wheezy-64.box`
+ 3. output `debian-wheezy-64-spksrc.box`

 ## Requirements